Ecommerce experts at Blume, Doe Lashes, Kuru Footwear, and more identify 15 ways DTC brands can make their day-to-day operations easier.

 7. Maintain strong relationships with your labs and manufacturers

-One way the Blume team has improved efficiency with product creation is by simply building positive relationships with their labs (AKA, manufacturers).
+One way the Blume team has improved efficiency with new product creation is by simply building positive partnerships or relationships with their labs (AKA, manufacturers).

-Not only can this help manufacturers better understand your product, but it makes them more excited to work with you.
+Not only can this help manufacturers better understand your product, but it makes these key stakeholders more excited to work with you.

 “We see our labs and our partners as an extension of our team and treat them as so.
 We really want them to feel like they're along this journey with us, and that allows us to have more commitment—for lack of a better term,” said Bunny.

 It’s simple math, really.
 If you’re working with labs that are passionate about the product and brand, they’re going to help you create the best products possible.